Filipovic13/iteh2-Laravel/README.md

 3. Set Up Environment File

-    Create a .env file in the root of your project to set up your environment variables manually.
+    Create a `.env` file in the root of your project to set up your environment variables manually.
 This file contains sensitive information, such as database credentials, that should not be included in version control.

     #### For Windows Users:

     - Navigate to the Project Directory
     - Click on the address bar at the top of the File Explorer window.
 This is where the path of the current directory is displayed.
     - Once the address bar is active (you can see a blinking cursor), simply type `cmd` and press `Enter`.This will open the Command Prompt directly in that directory.
-    - in the project directory and run next command to create file called .env:
+    - in the project directory and run next command to create file called `.env`:

     ```
     echo. > .env
     ```

-    Then, open the .env file in a text editor and add your configuration:
+    Then, open the `.env` file in a text editor and add your configuration:

     ```
     APP_NAME=Laravel